jhermsmeier/node-scuid/README.md

 **Use other custom options**

-Note that fiddeling with these might make your IDs incompatible with [cuid]s guarantees.
+Note that fiddeling with these might make your IDs incompatible with [cuid]'s guarantees.

 ```js
 var scuid = require( 'scuid' ).create({